Primerica: Initial public offering

-On November 5, 2009 Citi announced that it intended to spin off Primerica through an initial public offering.
+On November 5, 2009, Citi announced that it intended to spin off Primerica through an initial public offering.
 The first trading occurred on April 1, 2010, priced at $15 a share the day before trading.
 Citi raised $320 million through the IPO.

-In a separate offering, private equity firm Warburg Pincus bought a 23 percent stake in Primerica, and had the option to purchase an additional 10 percent stake from Citi.
+In a separate offering, private equity firm Warburg Pincus bought a 23-percent stake in Primerica, and had the option to purchase an additional 10-percent stake from Citi.
 On December 19, 2011, Citigroup sold its remaining equity stake in Primerica.

-Primerica was listed by Forbes as one of "Americas 50 Most Trustworthy Financial Companies" in 2015.
+Primerica was listed by Forbes as one of "America's 50 Most Trustworthy Financial Companies" in 2015.

 In July 2021, Primerica acquired e-Telequote, a health insurance marketer.

 Products and business model

-Primerica uses what has been described as a multi-level marketing strategy, with eleven tiers of representatives and recruiters selling financial products and services for commission.
+Primerica uses a multi-level marketing strategy, with eleven tiers of representatives and recruiters selling financial products and services for commission.

 The company primarily sells term life insurance, as well as other financial services including auto and home insurance, mutual funds, and credit monitoring.

 In 2010, Primerica was reported to have over 100,000 representatives selling the company's financial products, with individual earnings averaging $5,156 per year.
+Some people working for Primerica and similar multi-level marketing organizations reported that they ended up losing money, due to the fees they had to pay.

 In 2012, Primerica was the target of multiple lawsuits alleging that the company's representatives sought to profit by earning commissions after convincing Florida firefighters, teachers, and other public workers to divest from safe government-secured retirement investments to high-risk retirement products offered by Primerica.
-In January 2014, the company settled the case for $15.4 million.
+In January 2014, the company announced that it was working on a settlement with up to 238 plaintiffs, for $15.4 million.